Acetylcholinesterase inhibitor: Mechanism of action

+To understand the mechanism of ChE inhibition, one must first understand the mechanims of ChEs.

-Organophosphates like tetraethyl pyrophosphate (TEPP) and sarin inhibit cholinesterases, enzymes that hydrolyze the neurotransmitter acetylcholine.
+As mentioned above, cholinesterases hydrolyze the neurotransmitter acetylcholine.

-The active centre of cholinesterases feature two important sites, namely the anionic site and the esteratic site.
+The active site of cholinesterases feature two important sites, namely the anionic site and the esteratic site.
 After the binding of acetylcholine to the anionic site of the cholinesterase, the acetyl group of acetylcholine can bind to the esteratic site.
 Important amino acid residues in the esteratic site are a glutamate, a histidine, and a serine.
 These residues mediate the hydrolysis of the acetylcholine.